sash-21/100xDevs-Cohort/React/Notes/README.md

   - The `useEffect()` hook helps us to apply side effects to our DOM.
   - We implemented `useEffect()` to trigger only for once when the component was mounted in the DOM.
   - The `useEffect()` hook takes in two arguments, a callback function and a dependency array.
+  - So we know now that the logic inside the `useEffect` hook runs during a component is mounted on the DOM, and the function returned through the `useEffect` runs its logic when the component is unmounted from the DOM.
+  - During this whole process the logic of `useEffect` was ignored while the DOM was rerendering time to time.
+This is where the **depencency array** comes into the picture.
+  - The when we define something in the dependency array for the `useEffect` hook, the logic of the `useEffect` also starts running during the rerendering of the component.
+Initially it just used to run once during the mounting of the component, but now it runs during each and every re render of the component.
+  - Also the cleanup takes place for the state variable defined in the dependency array during every render.
+So the original state is cleaned up and the new state is assumed as the original one.

 ### Some other pointers: